TEXflip/AppliedRoboticsStudentInterface/README.md

 2. filter the blue areas out of the hsv image
 3. find the contour of the robot triangle using findContours()
 4. approximate the contours
-5. look for the triangle contour by taking off all the areas which are too small ot too big and the contours with too edges
+5. look for the triangle contour by ignoring all the areas which are too small or too big and the contours with the wrong number of edges
 6. scale the found triangle contour
 7. compute the position and rotation vectors of the robot (center of gravity and rotation relative to the x axis)

 - blue mask
 - <img src="imgs/BLUE_maksk.png" width="250">

+##### Return

+- `bool` True if the robot was found

 ---